StockNews Manual

 Finding: This is the strongest branch in the tree.
 Three ✅ verdicts, two Tier-B (PCAOB evidence is public verifiable record; SAMR 5-year enforcement silence is observable historical fact):

-The market's error: The market is pricing a ~40-50%† regulatory discount calibrated to the 2021-2022 period when enforcement was actively expanding.
-The factual record shows enforcement has been inactive for 5 years.
+The market's error (China side): The market is pricing a ~40-50%† regulatory discount calibrated to the 2021-2022 period when enforcement was actively expanding.
+The China-side factual record shows enforcement inactive for 5 years.
 Rational updating on this evidence alone should compress the discount to ~25-35%† (analogous to India Jio or Korea Kakao post-peak enforcement).
-That compression alone — no cloud re-rating, no commerce improvement — justifies the base scenario ($105†/ADS, +20%).
+That compression alone — no cloud re-rating, no commerce improvement — justifies a re-rate toward the base scenario ($130/ADS, +35.2%); with the cloud re-rating also confirmed, the base case is doubly supported on the China side.
+But the US side is where the 2026-07-04 tail opened up:

 L1D — International Commerce Right-to-Win